gavinwbrown/coombemeadow/README.md

 Intro

-A landing page built to help with SEO for a holiday property primarily hosted on Air BnB
+A landing page built to help with SEO for a holiday property primarily hosted on Air BnB.
+Will be using a custom domain with Github Pages hosting the site.

 Tech